 The Center for Law and Social Policy (CLASP) seeks a junior-level communications associate to help inform national and state policy conversations about poverty, inequality, and opportunity.
-CLASP is a 40+-year-old nonprofit that advocates for policy solutions for low-income people.
+CLASP is a nearly 50-year-old nonprofit that advocates for policy solutions for low-income people.
 The organization focuses on a range of policy issues, including low-wage work, child care and early education, youth, postsecondary education, employment strategies for low-income populations, and income and work supports.
-In addition to barriers to opportunity created by low incomes, we also address barriers related to race, ethnicity, language, and immigration.
-With CLASP's management team, board and new executive director committed to elevating our communications outreach, this is the perfect moment to welcome a new member to the team.
+Central to our work is a racial equity lens, because we think that achieving our mission requires directly identifying and addressing systemic inequities and barriers related to race, ethnicity, language, and immigration.

-The successful candidate will have a bachelor's degree in a related field and demonstrated communications experience, as well as an avid interest in policy issues that affect low-income people and their families.
-This position reports to the communications manager and is ideal for a self-starter who has a broad knowledge of how communications can advance an organization's policy agenda and is interested in helping to strengthen a communications program.
+The successful candidate will have a bachelor's degree in a related field, demonstrated communications experience, and an avid interest in policy issues that affect low-income people and families.
+In a small, mission-driven organization, the communications associate will be a core member of a three-person team, reporting to the communications manager as well as working with the communications director.
+The associate will also engage with the executive director and senior team.
+At a time of rapid change for CLASP’s communications strategy (including a website redesign) and broader communications and media context, this position is ideal for a self-starter who has a broad knowledge of how communications can advance an organization's policy agenda and is interested in helping to strengthen a communications program.

-The communications associate's responsibilities include but are not limited to the following:
+The communications associate's responsibilities include but are not limited to:

-- Social Media: Manage the organization's social media program, which is currently focused on Twitter, Facebook, and YouTube.
+- Social media: Help manage CLASP’s social media program, which is currently focused on Twitter, Facebook, and YouTube.
 Create and post content.

 Additional qualifications: This is a junior-level position.
-Applicants should have a bachelor's degree in a related field and demonstrated communications experience.
+Applicants should have a bachelor's degree in a related field and proven communications experience from college, internship(s), and/or post-college professional work.
 Candidates should also have a demonstrated interest in policies affecting low-income individuals and families, social justice, or related issues.
 Knowledge or experience on issues of racial equity, immigration, and diversity is also a plus.

-Applicants should be adaptable, eager to learn, and possess a collegial sense of humor.
+Applicants should be collaborative, adaptable, eager to learn, and possess a sense of humor.

 Salary: Salary commensurate with experience.
 CLASP offers very good benefits, including medical insurance, dental insurance, life and long-term disability insurance, long-term care insurance, a retirement savings program, flexible spending accounts, and generous vacation, sick leave, and holiday schedules.